Benchava/docbuddy-auth/README.md

 ## TECHNOLOGIES

-DocBuddy is built using Java 8, Gradle, Spring-Boot, Lombok and Firebase among other technologies.
+DocBuddy is built using Java 8, Gradle, Spring-Boot, Lombok and Google Cloud SQL among other technologies.

 ## HOW TO RUN IT